Teen Mortgage: History

+developing a heavier, stoner-metal-influenced sound.

 The band released early material through King Pizza Records, and their music later appeared in placements for Vans and the television series Shameless.
 They were briefly targeted in an online Pizzagate conspiracy due to playing a show at Comet Ping Pong and releasing an EP on King Pizza Records.

 In May 2017, Teen Mortgage released their debut four-track EP through Wiener Records, a cassette imprint associated with Burger Records.

 The duo continued developing their sound across the Washington D.C.–Maryland–Virginia area while balancing non-music work, with Guile employed in retail and Barkauskas working as a nurse and frontline ER employee.
 They released two further EPs, LIFE / DEATH in 2019 and SMOKED in 2021.

 Teen Mortgage signed with Roadrunner Records in 2024 and released their debut album, Devil Ultrasonic Dream, the following year.
 The band have toured with acts such as Weezer, the Smashing Pumpkins, and Alkaline Trio, and performed at the 2025 edition of Download Festival.